vitoria-ab/satellite_RFI-mine/README.md

 2. The "HI_IM PY2" container should be used to run.
 3. The observational data is stored currently at "/idia/projects/hi_im/brandon/<specific_folder_names>"

-Each folder has a unique README file with more details.
+Each sub-folder has an unique README file with more details about that stage.

+Note: The notebooks have been excessively commented but in case please feel free to contact my supervisor.

 For further questions contact Brandon Engelbrecht (engelbrechtbn@gmail.com)